 Echoing the first paragraph, the last paragraph should sew everything back into the tapestry of human experience.
-The conclusion should not be a restatement of the results, but rather a grander statement, one that ideally takes the reader back to the first paragraph or the opening quote, or that links the findings to some famous idea.
-It may be a new twist on what was found, or a different way of seeing it that puts it into a bigger context.
-People have a powerful memory for endings (Kahneman, Fredrickson, Schreiber, & Redelmeier, 1993), and so you want the reader to remember your paper with a tinge of giddiness and awe.
-And between the first and the last paragraph?
-You should be clear, concise and direct, and never take yourself so seriously that you can't use a cheap gag or two (e.g., p.
-49, Wegner, 2009).
+The conclusion should not be a restatement of the results but instead a grander statement, one that ideally takes the reader back to the first paragraph or the opening quote or one that links the findings to some famous idea.
+It may be a new twist on what was found or a different way of seeing it that puts it into a bigger context.
+People have a powerful memory for endings (Kahneman, Fredrickson, Schreiber, & Redelmeier, 1993), and so you want the reader to remember your article with a tinge of giddiness and awe.
+And between the first and the last paragraphs?
+You should be clear, concise, and direct, and never take yourself so seriously that you can't use a cheap gag or two (e.g., Wegner, 2009, p.
+49).
 Most importantly, you should never emphasize the cleverness of your own research, and never ever have the hubris to offer guidelines on how to be interesting.